FINISHED SIZE- 8 ft. 9 in.x 11 ft. 6 in.

 LESLIE: And I’m Leslie Segrete.

-LESLIE: Jean has a question about her heating-and-cooling system.
+Susan in Missouri has a question about a fireplace.
 Tell us what’s going on at your money pit.

 TOM: Alright.
 Good luck with that project.
 Thanks so much for calling us at 888-MONEY-PIT.